 Today, Colorado uses Salesforce to deliver online access to all levels of government.
 Citizens and agencies can submit requests to www.colorado.gov from their desktops, smartphones, or tablets.
 The governor’s office, for example, has doubled the number of requests it processes each month, without anything falling through the cracks.
 “We have more time now for higher-touch relationships,” says Stinton.

 In the past, SIPA had multiple custom applications for things such as economic development, tourism, and job creation that needed to be updated constantly.
-With App Cloud, apps that would have taken six months to implement now take six weeks.
+With Salesforce Platform, apps that would have taken six months to implement now take six weeks.
 “Salesforce can adapt and morph itself to fulfill our every need,” says Stinton.
 “Even in a budget environment, we have a powerful speed of prototyping and production.”
 The agency even resells the apps it develops to help local businesses succeed.

 Colorado’s Office of Economic Development and Trade (OEDIT) took note of SIPA’s increased efficiency and tapped Sales Cloud to manage incoming leads as part of their efforts to attract domestic and international business to Colorado.
 “With Salesforce, we’re showing the world that Colorado is a great place to do business,” says Stinton.